VolVeRFM/SilentMiner-VolVeR/README.md

 Free hidden miner capable of mining coins such as: ETH, ETC, XMR.
 Includes a clipper, using non-standard autoloading methods

-Builder has a dependency on KeyAuth.cs.
-Please create a key and copy the secret key: [keyauth](https://keyauth.cc/app/).Paste received data into FormLogin.cs

 # Advantages of the miner

 * NET Framework 4.8 C# Miner has selective injection into Windows processes